US market rally continues to cool as Easter looms

 US markets fell off in afternoon trading to finish in negative territory for the 3rd trading day in a row.
 Trading volumes remained light ahead of a short trading week and Easter break.

-The S&P 500 finished the day down 0.28%.
-The Nasdaq lost 0.42% and the Dow Jones was virtually flat on the day closing down 0.08%.
+The S&P 500 finished the day down 0.28 per cent.
+The Nasdaq lost 0.42 per cent and the Dow Jones was virtually flat on the day closing down 0.08 per cent.
 All three major indexes are on track to deliver a fifth consecutive positive monthly performance

-Turning to US sectors, Utilities and Energy were the worst performers closing down 1.1% & 0.76% respectively.
-The best performing sector was Healthcare which closed up 0.34%.
+Turning to US sectors, Utilities and Energy were the worst performers closing down 1.1 per cent & 0.76 per cent respectively.
+The best performing sector was Healthcare which closed up 0.34 per cent.

 US economic data released on Tuesday gave mixed messages, with numbers pointing to better than expected orders for durable goods, but a softer print for consumer confidence.

-In company specific news Tesla bounced back around 3% overnight on news the company is pushing its Full Self-Driving technology.
-Donut maker Krispy Kreme closed up almost 40% on news it will expand its
+In company specific news Tesla bounced back around 3 per cent overnight on news the company is pushing its Full Self-Driving technology.
+Donut maker Krispy Kreme closed up almost 40 per cent on news it will expand its partnership with McDonald’s.

-In commodities news, Wall Street giant Goldman Sachs announced it expects commodities to advance this year driven by interest rate cuts from global central banks.
-The banks analysts expect raw materials to see gains of about 15% over 2024, citing a decline in borrowing costs, manufacturing recovery and persistent geopolitical risks.
+In commodities news Wall Street giant Goldman Sachs announced it expects commodities to advance this year driven by interest rate cuts from global central banks.
+The banks analysts expect raw materials to see gains of about 15 per cent over 2024, citing a decline in borrowing costs, manufacturing recovery and persistent geopolitical risks.
 Copper, aluminum, gold, and oil products are expected to see best returns.
 However the bank sees the outlook for battery metals such as nickel, cobalt, and lithium carbonate as challenging.

 Turning to local markets, all eyes today will be on Australia’s February CPI data due out at 11.30am local time.Futures